ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How to Create a Conversational AI Voice Agent with OpenAI Realtime API A Step-by-Step Guide for… - <a href="https://medium.com/@lonare/how-to-create-a-conversational-ai-voice-agent-with-openai-realtime-api-a-step-by-step-guide-for-fa879dd6743c" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Best Email Services for Next.js in 2025 - <a href="https://medium.com/startup-nextjs/5-best-email-services-for-next-js-in-2025-9fca1c3665d4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lonare`**
+✍️ **posted by `Startup Nextjs`**

-<blockquote>Building a conversational AI voice agent has become incredibly accessible thanks to OpenAI’s real-time APIs.
-In this article, we’ll create…</blockquote>
+<blockquote>Sending emails from a Next.js app is simple when you choose the right email services provider for Next.js.
+Let’s explore some of the best…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>